Advice from Departments

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?

 Typically, students begin the Government major by taking the 100-level introductory courses; these may be taken in any order and are offered in both semesters.
-Students who go on to major in government usually take two of these in the first year, but that is not a strict requirement.
+Students who go on to major in government usually take two of these in their first year, but that is not a strict requirement.

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?